Captain Midnight broadcast signal intrusion: Aftermath

-The jamming was romanticized by the cartoon strip Bloom County.
+The jamming was parodied in the cartoon strip Bloom County.
 A group called the Captain Midnight Grassroots Cause was formed and sold merchandise to help raise money for MacDougall to pay his legal fees.
 MacDougall found the constant media attention difficult to deal with, and was regularly bothered at home.
 He shut his office because no work could be undertaken without him being asked about Captain Midnight.
 As of 2011, he still resides in Ocala and undertakes consulting work under the MacDougall Electronics name.
 In a retrospective interview with Network World in 2011, MacDougall said he did not regret his actions but wished his motivations were more clearly understood:

 I do not regret trying to get the message out to corporate America about unfair pricing and restrictive trade practices.
 That was the impetus for doing what I did; that's the reason I jammed HBO; that's the reason I sent them a polite message.
 What I do regret is that I was young and fairly naïve in the ways of the media.
 I didn't grasp the fact that no one understood my motives and that everyone would make assumptions.
 Had I known that up front I would have been much more fervent in explaining my motivations.
 I had no animus and I had no malice in my heart.